Dog Ear Records

-Dog Ear Records (ドッグイヤーレコーズ) is a music production company founded by video game composer Nobuo Uematsu in November 2006.
+Dog Ear Records is a music production company and record label founded by composer Nobuo Uematsu in November 2006.
 The company publishes video game soundtracks and original albums on disc and digitally through iTunes.
 The website includes community features including a bilingual blog, YouTube channel, radio program and information related to live performances taking place in the Tokyo area.

-Outline
+Overview

 The company is based in the Meguro area of the city of Tokyo, Japan.
 In February 2007, the "DERBLOG" weblog launched, reporting on the company's releases and live events.
-Blog posts were written in English and Japanese by the company director Hiroki Ogawa under the handle wappa.
 In October, of the same year, an online radio program called "Inu Mimi Radio" began, hosted by Uematsu.
 The show invited guests including participants of The Black Mages concert series, including Kenichiro Fukui, Michio Okamiya, and Arata Hanyuda.
 The first Dog Ear Records live showcase took place November 24, 2008, and featured Keita Egusa, a pianist whose album "KALAYCILAR" was published by the record label.